hpcc-systems/DataMgmt/README.md

 <a name="genindex_init"></a>
 `Init(STRING indexStorePath, UNSIGNED1 numGenerations = 3) := FUNCTION`

-Function initializes the superkey structure needed to support generational index management methods.
+Function initializes the physical superkey structure needed to support generational index management methods.

  * **Parameters:**
    * `indexStorePath` — The full path of the generational index store that will be created; REQUIRED
    * `numGenerations` — The number of generations to maintain; OPTIONAL, defaults to 3.
- * **Returns:** An action that performs the necessary steps to create the superkey structure.
+ * **Returns:** An action that performs the necessary steps to create the physical superkey structure.
  * **See also:** [DoesExist](#genindex_doesexist)
  * **Example:**